babu-cat/civicrm-user-guide-ca/docs/contributions/payment-processors.md

 important feature for many organizations.
 However not all of the payment processors available for CiviCRM support this feature.
 Many processors that allow you to manage recurring contributions from within CiviCRM but PayPal and Authorize.net require you to log into their own portals to manage recurring contributions.
 Some, like Moneris, have "incomplete" support.

-If you have configured a payment processor that includes recurring payments as a feature, you can enable recurring contributions your Contribution Page.
+If you have configured a payment processor that includes recurring payments as a feature, you can enable recurring contributions in your Contribution Page settings.
 For more details on page-specific configuration, refer to the [Online Contributions](online-contributions.md#setting-up-a-contribution-page-full-details) chapter.

 ### Managing recurring contributions